-The maintenance strategy details the required inspection, condition monitoring and maintenance tasks, and the frequency of such activities.
+The maintenance strategy is developed by the Transmission Asset Manager and details the required inspection, condition monitoring and maintenance tasks, and the frequency of such activities.
 The goal of the strategy is to ensure that assets can operate safely and efficiently to their rated capacity throughout their life.
 The data and information needs for maintenance purposes are also identified.